HelpfulScripts/hsDocs/README.md

 Helpful Scripts code documentation tool.

 **hsDocs**  is a code documentation viewer for [Typescript](https://www.typescriptlang.org) projects.
-It renders JSON documentation files as created by [typedoc](http://typedoc.org).
+It renders JSON documentation files, as created by [typedoc](http://typedoc.org), into html pages that can be viewed via browser.
+[This example](https://helpfulscripts.github.io/hsDocs/indexGH.html#!/api/hsDocs/0) shows the rendered docset for the hsDoc code itself.

 ## Creating the Documentation DocSet
 Follow the instruction for `typedoc` in commenting the code and set the `json` option to create a